andrejmazic/andrej-mazic-fatcat-task/README.md

     The FormGenerator component accepts a renderForm callback function as a prop.
 This function is responsible for rendering the form elements using the provided register function for input bindings and errors for displaying validation errors.

-The [MyForm.tsx](./src/components/MyForm.tsx) component utilizes the FormGenerator component, it creates a form with two fields: a required title field with a maximum character limit and a required body field with a maximum character limit.
+[MyForm.tsx](./src/components/MyForm.tsx) component utilizes the FormGenerator component, it creates a form with two fields: a required title field with a maximum character limit and a required body field with a maximum character limit.

 Validation errors are displayed for both fields if the input doesn't meet the criteria set by the validation schema.